OPS-E2E-PPE/VBA-Docs/api/Access.NavigationControl.IsVisible.md

 keywords: vbaac10.chm11113
 f1_keywords:
 - vbaac10.chm11113
-ms.prod: access
 api_name:
 - Access.NavigationControl.IsVisible
 ms.assetid: 659d5713-a385-bead-68a0-501a724e9210
 ms.date: 02/22/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # NavigationControl.IsVisible property (Access)

-You can use the **IsVisible** property to determine whether a control on a report is visible.
+Use the **IsVisible** property to determine whether a control on a report is visible.
 Read/write **Boolean**.

 ## Syntax